The Masters prize money: How much will players earn at Augusta in 2025?

 Masters weather: Is there a chance of more thunderstorms?

 Monday’s practice session was cancelled due to inclement weather at Augusta National with thunderstorms forecast in the morning with the chance of rain to follow.
-Fortunately, the weather is set to improve before the start of the Masters on Thursday, but there is a 30 per cent chance of rain on Friday, which will also bring the breeziest day of the week.
+The weather improved before the start of play on Thursday but there is still a chance showers could disrupt play on Saturday afternoon.

 Join our commenting forum